 12 of 18

 This salad is popular in most areas of Thailand.
-Slightly tart in flavor thanks to the green papaya, spicy from the chili pepper, salty from the shrimp paste and fish sauce, and sweet from honey, all these flavors make a unique and beautiful salad.
+Slightly tart in flavor thanks to the green papaya, spicy from the chile pepper, salty from the shrimp paste and fish sauce, and sweet from honey, all these flavors make a unique and beautiful salad.
 Nutritious, high in fiber, and low in calories, this salad can be made vegan is you skip the fish sauce in the dressing.

 Add grilled chicken or shrimp on top to make it a main dish, or serve it as a refreshing appetizer.
 Ready in 25 minutes.Continue to 13 of 18 below.